Wednesday, June 24, 2026

 with subtle words of cunning and deceit.

-So they kept the crowd engaged, enrapt by something new
+They kept the restless crowd engaged,

-intrigued inside the mystery and mystique.
+intrigued inside their mystery and mystique.

 And then, it seems, as if on cue,